digipres/awesome-digital-preservation/README.md

 To improve our digital preservation tools, we need to be able to test them and evaluate of their performance.
 Publicly available sample files make this much easier.
 Tool developers can use them to test their work, discover bugs, and hone their tools ready for others to use.
 A test corpus can contain real digital objects from a collection, or be created specifically for exhibiting certain characteristics for testing purposes.
 Real data, particularly with examples of broken, badly formed or corrupted files can be particularly useful.

-Note that OPF also has it's own [corpora page](http://openpreservation.org/technology/corpora/).

 ### Multi-format Corpora